Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Abstract

 \section{Abstract}

-In quantum logic spectroscopy, internal transitions of trapped ions and molecules can be probed by detecting the motional displacement caused by an applied light field of variable frequency.
-This provides a solution to ``needle in a haystack'' problems, such as the search for narrow clock transitions in highly charged ions, recently discussed by S. Chen et al.~\cite{Chen2024}.
-The main bottleneck is the search speed over a frequency bandwitdh, which can be increased by enhancing the sensitivity of displacement detection.
-In this work, we explore two complementary improvements: the use of squeezed motional states and optimal statistical postprocessing of data using a hypothesis testing framework.
-We demonstrate that each method independently provides a substantial boost to scan speed.
-Their combination effectively mitigates state preparation and measurement errors, improving the scan speed by an order of magnitude and fully leveraging the quantum enhancement offered by squeezing.
+In quantum logic spectroscopy, internal transitions of trapped ions and molecules can be probed by measuring the motional displacement caused by an applied light field of variable frequency.
+This provides a solution to ``needle in a haystack'' problems, such as the search for narrow clock transitions in highly charged ions, recently discussed by S. Chen et al. (Phys.
+Rev. Applied $\boldsymbol{22}$, 054059).
+The main bottleneck is the search speed over a frequency bandwidth, which can be increased by enhancing the sensitivity of displacement detection.
+In this work, we explore two complementary improvements: the use of squeezed motional states, explained using an analytical phase space model and optimal statistical postprocessing of data using a hypothesis testing framework.
+We demonstrate that each method independently provides a substantial boost to search speed.
+Their combination effectively mitigates state preparation and measurement errors, improving the search speed by an order of magnitude and fully leveraging the quantum enhancement offered by squeezing.